 AA and AAA Solar Battery Charger: Another popular item with BDS readers.
 This unit will charge up to 2 pairs of AA or 1 pair of AAA batteries via USB or solar power.

 Meyer Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: The reviews are great.
-About $20 with a lifetime warranty.

 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.